Phone-GWP-group

 BS EN 13432:2000 - Packaging: Requirements for Packaging Recoverable Through Composting and Biodegradation

-This standard sets the criteria for compostable packaging, including disintegration during composting and the absence of harmful residues.
+BS EN 13432:2000 is the standard that sets the criteria for compostable packaging, including disintegration during composting and the absence of harmful residues.

 • It ensures “compostable” claims are scientifically valid.